All-Ireland Junior Camogie Championship: Nancy Murray Cup

 The Junior A championship was introduced under new competition structures in 2006.
+It's format and whether second-string teams of stronger counties are allowed changed several times.
+In 2026, it was reestablished as a number of counties returned to or debuted competitive senior camogie.

-The grade, the fourth tier for inter-county teams, was contested by Donegal, Louth, Mayo, Monaghan, Tyrone and Wicklow in 2021.
+It is the fourth tier for inter-county teams.

 The trophy is named after Nancy Murray who was President of the Camogie Association from 1973 to 1975.
 A member of the Deirdre club in Belfast, Murray won three All-Ireland senior medals with Antrim, coached her county to All-Ireland success in 1956 and 1967 and refereed four All-Ireland senior finals.